karmaniverous/stan-core/.stan/imports/stan-cli/stan.requirements.md

   - Place rejects under `<stanPath>/patch/rejects/<UTC>/` when applicable.
 - Diagnostics:
   - Compose compact envelope(s) with declared target paths, attempt summaries, and jsdiff reasons (if any); copy to clipboard best‑effort.
-  - On diagnostics replies from the user, the assistant must produce Full, post‑patch listings only for the affected files (no diffs), no commit message (assistant‑side rule).
+  - On diagnostics replies from the user, the assistant must produce Full, post‑patch listings only for the affected files (no patches), no commit message (assistant‑side rule).
 - Editor:
   - Open modified file on success (non‑check) using `patchOpenCommand` (default `code -g {file}`), best‑effort/detached.